isomerpages/govtech-gobusiness-main/_e-services/06a-change-in-Owner-or-director.md

 ---
-title: Training your employees
+title: Change in owner or director
-permalink: /govt-e-services/training-your-employees
+permalink: /e-services/change-in-Owner-or-director/
-third_nav_title: Employment Matters
+third_nav_title: Business Administration
 ---

-#### Training your employees
+#### Change in owner or director

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |